 For more information, see Impacted Undergraduate Majors and Campuses in the California State University.

 California State University, Northridge (CSUN) campus is impacted for first-time freshmen and first-time transfer students.
 In addition, several undergraduate majors are impacted.
 Graduate applicants are not affected by impaction.

-- Local area applicants: During the initial filing period, CSUN will admit all qualified first-time freshmen and transfer applicants who have attended California schools inside the CSUN-defined local admission area and who have met the minimum standard California State University (CSU) eligibility criteria described at Applicants.
+- Local area applicants: During the initial filing period, CSUN will admit all qualified first-time freshmen and transfer applicants who have attended California schools inside the CSUN-defined local admission area and who have met the minimum standard California State University (CSU) eligibility criteria for freshman applicants and transfer applicants.

 - The rest of California: Undergraduate applicants from outside CSUN’s local area but still in California will be considered for admission during the initial filing period when they meet both the standard California State University (CSU) criteria and any CSUN supplementary criteria.

 - Impacted majors: All undergraduate applicants from California, regardless of geographical location, need to achieve both the standard CSU criteria and the supplementary admission criteria that CSUN has established for each impacted major.

 Note: Space permitting, non-local area applicants from California will be admitted until the freshman class, transfer student, and impacted major admission capacities are full.

 Read more about impaction for your student group below: